Java-9000/Java-1000/com/soft9000/M1000/A01100/MISSION.md

 classes together.

 Your mission is to:
-- Check the results of the __previous__ project into your GitGub fork.
+- Check the results of the __previous__ project into your GitHub fork.
 - __Cut__ & past the `CalcJob` code from our __previous__ exercise into the
 your  __previous__ `Nexus` class.
 - Update your __previous__ `main()` & test cases.